-The School of Medicine aims to provide financial support to medical students at the University of Utah School of Medicine.
-Last year, approximately 90 percent of the medical student body received some form of financial aid.
-With the increase in both in-state and out-of-state tuition costs in recent years, it has become a primary goal of the School of Medicine Alumni Association to advocate on behalf of medical student scholarship gifts.
-You can support the school through one of the following ways.
+- University of Utah Medical School Scholarship Program The School of Medicine Alumni Association seeks to support medical students through alumni and the community.
+With the continued increase in both in-state and out-of-state tuition costs, it has become a primary goal of the School of Medicine Alumni Association to advocate on behalf of medical student scholarship gifts.
+You can support the school in one of the following ways.

-The Student Emergency Fund was established to financially assist medical students who are experiencing a temporary hardship due to a significant life event.
-Details about the Student Emergency Fund.
+- The Student Emergency Fund assists medical students who are experiencing temporary hardship due to a significant life event.

 - Planned Gifts Learn how to make a gift that provides tax benefits and even life income.
 Discover the best gift option to meet your goals whether it be a direct gift, bequest, charitable gift annuities, charitable remainder trust, memorial or endowment, retained life estate, or charitable lead trust.